capedigital/midjourney-control-plugin/README.md

 3. Add prompts via the popup or browser console
 4. Watch them submit automatically with smart delays

+**Bonus**: Works with ChatGPT!
+Start the API server and ChatGPT can submit prompts directly.

-**That's it!** Optionally enable API server for ChatGPT integration.
+**That's it!** Optionally enable AI integration for ChatGPT or Claude.

 ## Features